morpho-org/morpho-optimizers-rewards/README.md

 ```

 The output will be in the `distribution/vaults` folder.
-By default, the script provide only the last epoch merkle tree, but if
+By default, the script provides only the last epoch merkle tree, but if
 you want to have per-epoch distribution, you can run the script with the flag `--save-history` to save the distribution of each epoch: